yorrickm/sdk-unity/unity/demo/README.md

 Next create an empty Game Object and name it Roar via the menu item at Game Object->Create Empty

-From the Project panel, drag the RoarIO.cs file within the Plugins/RoarIO/ folder onto the Roar game object.
+From the Project panel, drag the Roar.cs file within the Plugins/Roar/ folder onto the Roar game object.

 Next create an empty game object and name it RoarDemo via the menu item at Game Object->Create Empty